spryker/spryker-docs/docs/pbc/all/content-management-system/202204.0/base-shop/import-and-export-data/import-content-management-system-data.md

 {% info_block warningBox "Import order" %}

-Apart fron navigation and navigation nodes, the order in which the files are imported is *very strict*.
+Apart from navigation and navigation nodes, the order in which the files are imported is *very strict*.
 The data importers should be executed in the following order:

 1. [CMS Template](/docs/pbc/all/content-management-system/{{page.version}}/base-shop/import-and-export-data/file-details-cms-template.csv.html)
 2. [CMS Block](/docs/pbc/all/content-management-system/{{page.version}}/base-shop/import-and-export-data/file-details-cms-block.csv.html)